HRizwan1/2019-team-06f/reports/sprint-06/report.md

 4. Data Encryption at Rest:

  * Encrypted using a symmetric cipher provided by OpenSSL.
 Password fields are encrypted using SHA1-hash with salt (salt concatenates random data with the hash)
- * MariaDB 10.1 has Data at Rest Encryption and is fully supported for XtraDB and InnoDB.
+ * MariaDB 10.1 has Data at Rest Encryption
- * XtraDB: A storage engine for the MariaDB
- * InnoDB: A storage engine for the database management system MySQL.
  * MariaDB allow our files to encrypt:
   - All tablespaces
   - Individual tables